Law of Variable Proportions

 • Negative returns

-How is the law of variable proportions important in terms of economics?
+How is the law of variable proportions significant in terms of economics?

-The law of variable proportions helps businesses understand how to manage their resources effectively and the impact it will create on production and determine the level of input needed for efficiency in production.
+The law of variable proportions helps businesses understand how to manage their resources effectively, the impact it will create on production, and determine the level of input needed for production efficiency.

 Is the law of variable proportions applicable in the long run?

-No, the law of variable proportions is not applicable in the long run, because at least one input is fixed, and that determines the production output in the end.
+No, the law of variable proportions is not applicable in the long run because at least one fixed input determines the production output.

 Related Articles